Summary

 People love stories.
 Stories are an effective way to deliver your message in no small part because people will read them.

-Beginning with a Bang: The Headline as a Story Opener
+Beginning with a Bang: The Marketing Headline as a Story Opener

 The best headlines open with a bang.
 They set the scene for the story that unfolds, compelling readers to dive into the narrative headfirst.

-How a Good Headline Sets the Stage for Content
+How a Benefit Headline Sets the Stage for Content

 A well-crafted headline doesn’t just attract attention; it sets expectations.
 It primes the reader for the following content, ensuring coherence and continuity.